 What happens when an accident results in slip and fall injuries?

-Slip and fall is by no means rare in the workplace.
+Slip and fall accidents are by no means rare in the workplace.
 Anyone, working in any industry under any conditions, can become a slip and fall victim in an instant.

 Some examples of slip and fall accidents include, but are not limited to: